pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-Studio-As-A-Visualisation-Tool.md

 * qlikview
 * tableau
 * powerbi
-* Data studio (now looker)
+* Data studio (now looker studio)

-### Why Looker?
+### Why Looker Studio?
-  In this blog, we will be taking a look at data studio/looker in detail and get familiarised with it.
+  In this blog, we will be taking a look at data studio/looker studio in detail and get familiarised with it.
 The reasons, data studio is recommended over other tools is because of the following advantages:
 * Like other products from Google, DS/Looker is cloud based.
 This also means that we do not have to install any software to start using this.
 We can type in `datastudio.google.com` or `lookerstudio.google.com` on our browser and login with our gmail.
 We are good to go.
 * Connecting with data which is already on google drive is easy.
 * Looker creates beautiful visualisations
 * There are cool features like sliders, date pickers and score cards that makes data visualisation customisable for the end users.
 * Looker has two modes.
 An edit mode & a view mode.
 This helps the one who is creating the dashboard to get a feel of how the end user gets to see the dashboard with a toggle.
 * Access rights are easy to control.
 It is very much similar to how it is done in the case of google drive.
-So, gmail users can have a smooth induction to data studio/looker.
+So, gmail users can have a smooth induction to data studio/looker studio.

  We will see all these a bit more in detail in the subsequent sections of the blog.